clearhaus/gateway-api-docs/website/content/gateway/api_reference/resources/authorizations/authorizations.md

 {{% regex_optional %}}Mutually exclusive with `series`.{{% /regex_optional %}}

 {{% notice %}}
-**Notice:** Please be aware that rules to disallow authorizations with `sca_exemption` may be in place for a merchant.
+**Notice:** Rules to disallow authorizations with `sca_exemption` may be in place for a merchant.

+**Notice:** The exemption will be requested upstream regardless of the necessity of SCA.
 {{% /notice %}}
 {{% /description_details %}}